 - Joint marketing collaborations like the San Francisco Chronicle Gold Country weddings & adventure section in 2017.

-- Paid listings and advertising in the Calaveras Experience Guide, 80,000 of which are distributed annually throughout California and beyond.
+- Paid listings and advertising in the Calaveras Visitors Guide, 80,000 of which are distributed annually throughout California and beyond.

 - Partnering on trade show booths at the Bay Area Travel Show and the LA Travel Show – the two highest attended consumer travel shows in the nation.